 RISE

-RISE is a 30-day treatment/life skills reentry program in the detention center that offers in-person treatment, instruction, transformation classes, support, and direct services from the community.
+RISE is a 30 to 40-day treatment/life skills reentry program in the detention center that offers in-person treatment, instruction, transformation classes, support, and direct services from the community.
 The program develops case plans and connects inmates with housing opportunities upon release.

 Downtown Outreach

-The outreach program occurs twice a month at a downtown location.
-A meal is provided for the target populations and multiple agencies work at the hub to connect services with individuals who attend.
+The outreach program is held the 2nd & 4th Friday each month at First United Methodist Chuch.
+Lunch is provided for the target populations and multiple agencies work at the hub to connect services with individuals who attend.

 Thrive Together Initiative (TTI)